-HONORS AND AWARDS: 2013 BIG EAST Coaching Staff of the Year 2011 BIG EAST Coaching Staff of the Year
+HONORS AND AWARDS: 2014 NFCA Mid-Atlantic Region Coaching Staff of the Year 2013 BIG EAST Coaching Staff of the Year 2011 BIG EAST Coaching Staff of the Year

-A former member of the U.S. National Softball Team and 2001 BIG EAST Player of the Year, Lizzy Lemire returned to the Notre Dame softball program as an assistant coach in the fall of 2005.
+A former member of the U.S. National Softball Team and 2001 BIG EAST Player of the Year, Lizzy Lemire enters her 10th season in the Notre Dame dugout as an assistant coach in 2015.

-Lemire, elevated to her current position of associate coach in August 2012, works closely with the Irish outfield corps and is also a polished hitting instructor.
-She has helped Notre Dame advance to the NCAA Regionals in each of her eight seasons as part of the coaching staff, including BIG EAST Conference tournament titles in 2006 and 2009.
+Lemire, elevated to her current title of associate coach in August 2012, works closely with the Irish outfield corps and is also a polished hitting instructor.
+She has helped Notre Dame advance to the NCAA Regionals in each of her nine seasons as part of the coaching staff, including BIG EAST Conference tournament titles in 2006 and 2009.

-Her tutelage was on full display in 2013, as Notre Dame surpassed the .300 batting average plateau for the fourth consecutive season and just the ninth time in program history, logging a .314 clip as a team.
+Lemire's tutelage was also on full display in 2013, as Notre Dame surpassed the .300 batting average plateau for the fourth consecutive season and, at the time, just the ninth time in program history after logging a .314 clip as a team.
 The Irish averaged five or more runs per game (5.69) for the fifth straight year, and set a team record by drawing 162 walks.

 Numerous Irish hitters recorded career years in 2013, with Emilee Koerner enjoying a four-week run as the leading statistical hitter in the NCAA on her way to a .439 final average, and USA Softball Collegiate Player of the Year Top 10 finalist and NFCA All-America second team recognition.
-Laura Winter equaled the single-season program record for home runs with the first 17 long balls of her Irish career, while Kelsey Thornton (.357 average), Lauren Stuhr (.294 average, five home runs), Jenna Simon (.316 average) and Cassidy Whidden (.287 average, nine home runs) also posted career-best offensive production under Lemire's instruction.
+Laura Winter equaled the single-season program record for home runs with the first 17 long balls of her Irish career, while Kelsey Thornton (.357 average) and Lauren Stuhr (.294 average, five home runs) also posted career-best offensive production under Lemire's instruction.

 Notre Dame crushed a number of blue and gold benchmarks under the watchful eye of Lemire in 2010 with single-season program records in the form of a nation-leading batting average (.343), runs (369), doubles (103), home runs (75), RBI (337), total bases (878), slugging pct. (.590), on-base pct. (.409) and fielding pct. (.978).
 The Irish were second among NCAA teams with 1.75 doubles/game and fourth in slugging pct.
 In regular season BIG EAST play, the Irish ranked first in slugging percentage (.635), runs scored (150), RBI (134), doubles (46), home runs (31) and total bases (330).

-Lemire's outfielders did not commit a single error during the regular season in 2010 while shortstop Katie Fleury went on to earn NFCA All-American honors.
+Lemire's outfielders did not commit a single error during the regular season in 2010 while shortstop Katie Fleury went on to earn NFCA All-America honors.

 Lemire's influence was extremely evident throughout the Irish batting order in 2009, helping produce five all-region and seven all-conference performers.
 Additionally, Christine Lux was named an NFCA third-team All-American after turning in one of the most outstanding single-seasons at the plate for the Irish.
 Over the course of the 60-game season, Lux amassed a .329 batting average while also tallying 15 home runs, a number that ties the program's single-season mark for home runs that she herself set in 2008.